filimapatrick/my-cv/index.md

 **October 2021 - February 2022 (5 months)**

   + Develop, manage, and implement source code to create web apps  that match the objectives and specifications outlined in the design and business documentation.

  ___

+ 👩🏼‍💻 Frelancing Experience.

+**February 2022 - June 2022 (5 months)**

+  + I created a website for the Nigerian Youth Neuroscience Association using ReactJs.Users can dynamically login, and the site provides detailed information about the organization as well as upcoming events..

+  ___

   **💻 Projects.**